Table of Contents Show

 New York was initially known as New Amsterdam.New York was initially known as New Amsterdam.

-This one gets thrown around a lot, but the actual story has many interesting tidbits that reveal other details about the city’s founding.
-In 1624, the Dutch West India Company established the colony of New Netherland on land that would later encompass all of present-day NYC.
+This one gets thrown around a lot, but the story has many exciting tidbits revealing details about the city’s founding.
+In 1624, the Dutch West India Company established the colony of New Netherlands on land that would later encompass all of present-day NYC.
 The story goes that in 1626, the settlers bought the island of Manhattan from the native inhabitants for traded goods valued at 60 guilders (about $1,143 today).
 They changed the city’s name to New York in honor of the Duke of York, who had sponsored the mission.
 In 1664, as part of a series of ongoing wars between England and the Netherlands, New Amsterdam was captured by an English naval squadron.

 More than 200 bird species visit Central Park every year.More than 200 bird species visit Central Park every year.